-- Provide two letters of reference–one from a person who knows the candidate well and one from candidate’s sponsoring EMS department and one personal.
+- Provide two letters of reference–one from a person who knows the candidate well and one from candidate’s sponsoring EMS department.

-- Attend an interview with the Program Medical Director, Program Director, and the Program Coordinator.
+- Attend a personal interview with the Program Medical Director, Program Director, and the Program Coordinator.
 This committee will have the final approval for admission to the course.
-Final approval will be based collectively on results of testing, satisfying requirements and the decision of this committee’s evaluation of the candidate.
+Final approval will be based collectively on results of testing, satisfying requirements, and the decision of this committee’s evaluation of the candidate.

 Approval & Accreditation